Julian Claman

 Julian Claman (1918 – April 24, 1969) was an American actor, war correspondent, press agent, stage manager, TV writer/producer, playwright, and novelist.
 He is well known for producing the TV series Have Gun – Will Travel (1957).

+Early years

+Claman was born in Brooklyn.
+His father was Charles Cohen (or Charles Claman), and he had a brother, Harvey.
+During World War II he served in the Army in Europe and the Far East.

 Career

 Claman wrote the novels Aging Boy (1964, cited in 2007 by Oscar-winning screenwriter/Pulitzer-winning author Larry McMurtry as a great lost novel) and The Malediction (1969).
 His first play A Quiet Place starred Tyrone Power and was directed by Delbert Mann.
 Claman wrote for the Mister Peepers TV series.

 Personal life

 Claman was married from 1953 to 1961 to five-time Tony-nominated actress Marian Seldes, who appeared in two episodes of Have Gun – Will Travel (1957), the TV series he produced.
 Seldes and Claman's daughter Katharine (named after Broadway actress/producer Katharine Cornell) is a writer.
-Julian Claman died in 1969, age 50.

 Claman was previously married to Phyllis Claman.
 Their daughter Elizabeth lives in Richmond, Calif.
-In 2020 Elizabeth Claman self-published her life story When Pigs Fly.
+In 2020, Elizabeth Claman self-published her life story When Pigs Fly.